dhananjaybhirud/mirum/README.md

 ## Available Scripts

-In the project directory, install packages:
+In the project directory, install dependancies using:

 ### `yarn install`

-In the project directory, you can run:
+In the project directory, you can run to start project:

 ### `yarn start`